RWTH-EBC/districtgenerator/README.md

 - dhw: domestic hot water demand
 - elec: electricity demand for lighting and electric household devices
 - gains: internal gains from persons, lighting and electric household devices
+- occ: occupancy profile

-All csv files are finally saved in the [demands](./districtgenerator/results/demands) folder.
+All csv files are finally saved in the [demands](https://github.com/RWTH-EBC/districtgenerator/tree/JOSS_submission/districtgenerator/results/demands) folder.
 The unit of the demand profiles is watt.

 ## Running examples for functional testing

-Once you have installed the DistrictGenerator, you can check the [examples](./examples/) to learn how to use the different components.
+Once you have installed the DistrictGenerator, you can check the [examples](docs/EXAMPLES.md) to learn how to use the different components.

-To test the tool's executability, run [test_examples.py](./tests)  in the tests folder.
+To test the tool's executability, run [test_examples.py](https://github.com/RWTH-EBC/districtgenerator/tree/JOSS_submission/tests)  in the tests folder.
 This functional testing checks the entire chain of the tool, from data input and initialization to the output of the calculated profiles.
 It does not correspond to a test of the functional units of the entire process.
 This  functional testing is based